00F100/postgirl/README.md

 Free API test with localhost sync routes to team work! :)

-Use POstgirl and save users, collections, etc. in your localhost server.
+Use Postgirl and save users, collections, etc. in your localhost server.

 ## Install